ElucidSolutions/lucidity/modules/core/Readme.md

   `STRICT_ERROR_MODE` indicates whether or not Lucidity should try to recover gracefully from errors or report them immediately.
 This parameter is set by the `errorMode` element in the Configuration Settings file.

+The remaining global variables store the registered block and page handlers.
+Whenever a module defines a block or page handler, the module's load event handler must register the block or page handler by calling `registerBlockHandler` or `registerPageHandler` respectively.
+These functions add entries to `BLOCK_HANDLERS` and `PAGE_HANDLERS`.

+Both variables are associative arrays keyed by name.
+See "Page Handlers" and "Block Handlers" below for more details about page and block handlers.

 ```javascript
 // Specifies the settings file URL.
 var SETTINGS_URL = 'settings.xml';